|Why is it important to visualize the future performance of a portfolio using a simulation technique?

-For example, an investor will be able to known of that he has 5% probability to be below his initial investment of USD 10mio, in 3 years.
+For example, an investor will be able to know that he has a 5% probability to be below his initial investment of 10 million USD in 3 years.
 He will then decide whether 5% is too high.
 If it is too high he will have two possibilities, in a normally distributed world:

 - Decrease the portfolio volatility